-27 Said title is further amended by striking subsection (b) of Code Section 20-2-738, relating 28 to authority of teacher over classroom, procedures following removal of student from 29 classroom, and placement review committees, and inserting in lieu thereof the following:

-30 "(b) On and after July 1, 2000, a A teacher shall have the authority to remove from his or 31 her class a student who repeatedly or substantially interferes with the teacher's ability to 32 communicate effectively with the students in the class or with the ability of the student's 33 classmates to learn, where the student's behavior is in violation of the student code of 34 conduct, provided that the teacher has previously filed a report pursuant to Code Section 35 20-2-737 or determines that such behavior of the student poses an immediate threat to the

-1 safety of the student's classmates or the teacher.
-Each school principal shall fully support 2 the authority of every teacher in his or her school to remove a student from the classroom 3 under this Code section.
+- 27 Said title is further amended by striking subsection (b) of Code Section 20-2-738, relating - 28 to authority of teacher over classroom, procedures following removal of student from - 29 classroom, and placement review committees, and inserting in lieu thereof the following: - 30 "(b) On and after July 1, 2000, a $\underline{\underline{A}}$ teacher shall have the authority to remove from his or - 31 her class a student who repeatedly or substantially interferes with the teacher's ability to - 32 communicate effectively with the students in the class or with the ability of the student's classmates to learn, where the student's behavior is in violation of the student code of safety of the student's classmates or the teacher.
+Each school principal shall fully support 1 2 the authority of every teacher in his or her school to remove a student from the classroom 3 under this Code section.
 Each school principal shall implement the policies and procedures of the superintendent and local board of education relating to the authority of every teacher 4 5 to remove a student from the classroom and shall disseminate such policies and procedures to faculty, staff, and parents or guardians of students.
-The teacher shall file with the 6 7 principal or the principal's designee a report describing the student's behavior, in one page 8 or less, by the end of the school day on which such removal occurs or at the beginning of 9 the next school day.
+The teacher shall file with the 6 principal or the principal's designee a report describing the student's behavior, in one page 7 8 or less, by the end of the school day on which such removal occurs or at the beginning of 9 the next school day.
 The principal or the principal's designee shall, within one school day after the student's removal from class, send to the student's parents or guardians written 10 notification that the student was removed from class, a copy of the report filed by the 11 12 teacher, and information regarding how the student's parents or guardians may contact the principal or the principal's designee."
 13